omgnetwork/elixir-omg/docs/tesuji_blockchain_design.md

 The proof consists in showing the transaction (containing the UTXO as output) and proving inclusion of the transaction in one of the submitted child chain blocks.

 However, this isn't the full attestation required to be able to withdraw funds from the root chain contract.
-The submitted (proven) exit request must still withstand a **challenge period** when it can be challenged by anyone who provides proof that the exited UTXO has been spent.
+The submitted (proven) exit request must still withstand a **challenge period** when it can be challenged by anyone who provides evidence that the exited UTXO has been spent.
-The proof of such double-spend is similar to the aforementioned proof of possession of funds (inclusion of a certain transaction).
+The evidence consists in a signed transaction spending the exiting UTXO, regardless of its inclusion.

 Exit's challenge period counts from exit request submission till that exit's scheduled finalization time (see below).